Updated December 2020

 There’s no need for hosts or guests to install anything or create an account.
 Even the host doesn’t need to have Skype installed, as the process can be started from its website.

 If an invitee has Skype installed, it will open the app directly to the call; otherwise it will open the web client in Chrome or Edge.
 (Only those browsers are officially supported so far.
-That means platforms that are compatible with all major browsers, like Glip by RingCentral, have an advantage.)
+That means platforms that are compatible with all major browsers, like RingCentral, have an advantage.)

 Meet Now gives you screen sharing, a chat function, and emoji reactions, and meetings can be recorded and stored for up to 30 days.